philipstreet/philipstreet.github.io/_posts/2024-04-28-Starship-prompt-for-PowerShell-and-WSL-on-Windows-11.md

 ## Sold!
 How do I get this setup?

 Before you run headlong into trying to install Starship, you need to install a few dependencies first.
 As I said before, I couldn't install Starship using Winget or Chocolatey as I did not have the permissions to start Windows Terminal with elevated privileges.
-After a bit of sluething, I discovered an alternative package manager called [Scoop](https://scoop.sh), which allowed me to install Starship without elevated privileges.
+After a bit of sluething, I discovered an alternative package manager called [Scoop](https://scoop.sh), which allowed me to install Starship without elevated privileges, as well as other helpful tools.

 ### Step 1: Install Scoop in Windows